Boyle-Lab/Boyle-Lab.github.io/DEVELOPMENT.md

 make check
 ```

-Runs the publication reproducibility check followed by all tests.
+Runs the publication and CV reproducibility checks followed by all tests.
 Use this before every commit.

 ```bash
 make build
 ```

-Regenerates publications, runs tests, and creates the production site in `_site/`.
+Regenerates publications, compiles the CV, runs tests, and creates the production site in `_site/`.

 ```bash
 make serve